tex2e/yalp/README.md

 yalp, Yet Another Latex Parser, is a parser for latex.

+This project aims to parse Latex file and generate format string like JSON, and we finally use it to test for checking documentation quality written in Latex.

 ## Prerequisites

   - perl6 (perl <= 5 cannot do this)

-## Goal
+## Grammer

-This project aims to parse Latex file and generate format string like JSON, and we finally use it to test for checking documentation quality written in Latex.
+TODO:

 ### Input